Ty France Player Props: Mariners vs. Marlins

-Ty France -- with a slugging percentage of .548 in his past 10 games, including six extra-base hits -- will be in action for the Seattle Mariners against the Miami Marlins, with Jesus Luzardo on the hill, on June 12 at 9:40 PM ET.
+The Seattle Mariners, including Ty France and his .561 slugging percentage over his past 10 games, take on starter Edward Cabrera and the Miami Marlins at T-Mobile Park, Tuesday at 9:40 PM ET.

-In his last game, he reached base in all four of his plate appearances (3-for-3 with a double) against the Angels.
+In his last game, he racked up three RBI (going 1-for-4 with a home run) against the Marlins.

 Ty France Game Info & Props vs. the Marlins